sgchun/nps/README.md

 6. **Define a partitioning scheme.** The partition scheme will be defined with `npsR/nps_prep_part.R` and then, partitioned genetic risk scores will be calculated for all training samples using `nps_part.job`.
 Specifically, for `npsR/nps_prep_part.R`, the first parameter is the location of intermediary data (`testdata/Test1/npsdat/`), the second is the window shift (`0`, `20`, `40` or `60`), the third is the number of partitions on intervals of eigenvalues of eigenlocus projection (`10`), and the last is the number of partitions on intervals of observed effect sizes in the eigenlocus space (`10`).
 For `nps_part.job`, the first parameter is the location of intermediary data (`testdata/Test1/npsdat/`), and the second is the window shift (`0`, `20`, `40` or `60`)
 ```
-# Same on clusters and for batch processing (no parallelization)
+# Same on clusters and for serial processing (no parallelization)
 $ Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 0 10 10
 $ Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 20 10 10
 $ Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 40 10 10